YifanZou1210/python-training-2025-11/bagu.md

 ---
 # GenAI Day2

-### **Q1.
+**Q1.
 What is a text embedding and why is it useful for RAG?**

-A text embedding is simply a way to turn a piece of text into a numeric vector so machines can measure how “related” two pieces of text are.
-In RAG, this lets the system search by meaning instead of exact words.
-So even if the user phrases something differently from how it appears in the document, the system can still find the right content.
-It’s the foundation that allows RAG to do semantic search and provide accurate, grounded answers.
+* Converts text into numeric vectors that capture semantic meaning
+* Enables semantic search rather than exact keyword matching
+* Allows retrieval even when wording differs between query and documents
+* Serves as the foundation for grounding LLM answers in retrieved context
+* **Pros:** robust to paraphrasing, scalable similarity search
+* **Cons / reminders:** embeddings are static snapshots of meaning and may miss very fine-grained intent without good chunking or reranking

-### **Q2.
+**Q2.
 What does embedding dimension mean, and why does it matter?**

-The dimension is just how many numbers are in each vector.
-Bigger vectors usually capture more detail, which can improve search accuracy, but they also cost more memory, more storage, and take longer to compare.
-Smaller vectors are cheaper and faster but may lose nuance in complex documents.
-Most RAG systems choose a dimension that balances accuracy with performance and cost.
+* Indicates how many numeric features represent each text chunk
+* Higher dimensions capture richer semantics and nuance
+* Lower dimensions reduce memory, latency, and cost
+* **Pros:** higher dimensions usually improve recall on complex content
+* **Cons / reminders:** diminishing returns beyond a point; larger vectors increase storage and comparison cost

-### **Q3.
+**Q3.
 How do you choose an embedding model for a RAG system?**

-The choice depends on your documents, your traffic, and your budget.
-If your content is technical or sensitive to context, you choose a stronger model for better recall.
-If your system serves a lot of users or needs very low latency, you pick a lighter model to reduce cost and response time.
-You usually test a few models on real queries to see which one gives the best mix of accuracy and speed.
+* Based on document domain, query complexity, latency needs, and budget
+* Stronger models improve recall on technical or ambiguous queries
+* Lighter models work better for high-throughput, low-latency systems
+* **Pros:** flexibility to optimize for accuracy or cost
+* **Cons / reminders:** model choice should be empirically tested; theoretical strength doesn’t always translate to better retrieval

-### **Q4.
+**Q4.
 Why use a vector database instead of FAISS directly?**

-FAISS does fast vector search, but that’s all it does.
-A vector database adds all the “real product” features you need: metadata filters, access control, sharding, backups, dashboards, ingestion pipelines, and API endpoints.
-It saves the engineering team from building a lot of infrastructure and lets you operate at scale safely.
-In production, these surrounding features matter just as much as the search itself.
+* FAISS handles fast nearest-neighbor search only
+* Vector databases add metadata filtering, auth, sharding, backups, APIs
+* Provide operational tooling needed for production environments
+* **Pros:** faster time-to-production, safer scaling
+* **Cons / reminders:** added operational cost and potential vendor lock-in compared to raw FAISS

-### **Q5.
+**Q5.
 What role does metadata play?
 How does it help with access control?**

-Metadata gives each chunk extra information, like where it came from, who owns it, or what type of content it is.
-During search, it lets you filter results so a user only sees content they’re allowed to access.
-It also improves retrieval quality by scoping search to the right document type or product area.
-Without metadata, you lose both precision and security.
+* Adds contextual attributes like document source, user permissions, or tags
+* Enables filtering so users retrieve only authorized content
+* Improves precision by scoping retrieval to relevant subsets
+* **Pros:** better security and higher-quality retrieval
+* **Cons / reminders:** poorly designed metadata schemas can limit flexibility or hurt recall

-### **Q6.
+**Q6.
 Why is naïve PDF/HTML parsing not enough?**

-Raw text extraction throws away structure: columns merge, tables flatten, headers get mixed into body text, and page numbers sneak in.
-When this messy text goes into embeddings, retrieval results become noisy and unreliable.
-For production, you need parsing that understands layout so the meaning of the document stays intact.
-Otherwise your RAG system answers incorrectly even if the information exists.
+* Flattens structure and mixes unrelated text (tables, headers, footers)
+* Introduces noise that degrades embedding quality
+* Leads to incorrect or hallucinated answers in RAG
+* **Pros of advanced parsing:** cleaner chunks, better semantic alignment
+* **Cons / reminders:** layout-aware parsing is more complex and slower

-### **Q7.
+**Q7.
 How does your system represent documents internally before building the index?**

-We treat a document as a hierarchy to keep structure clear.
-First it becomes pages, then pages break into blocks like paragraphs, headings, lists, or tables.
-From there we create clean, readable chunks that keep related content together.
-This makes the embeddings more accurate because each chunk represents a coherent section of the document.
+* Models documents as a hierarchy: pages → blocks → chunks
+* Preserves semantic and structural boundaries
+* Produces embeddings that represent coherent ideas
+* **Pros:** improved retrieval accuracy and explainability
+* **Cons / reminders:** more preprocessing complexity and pipeline maintenance

-### **Q8.
+**Q8.
 How does your system handle tables and charts?**

-Tables and charts don’t work well if treated as plain text because their meaning comes from layout and numbers.
-Our system detects them and converts them into structured formats that preserve rows, columns, and labels.
-For charts, we extract any underlying data and also keep descriptive text.
-This makes retrieval based on numbers or table structure much more reliable.
+* Detects and extracts structured representations instead of raw text
+* Preserves relationships between rows, columns, and labels
+* Keeps descriptive context for semantic queries
+* **Pros:** accurate retrieval for numeric or structured questions
+* **Cons / reminders:** chart extraction can be lossy if underlying data is unavailable

-### **Q9.
+**Q9.
 How did you design your chunking strategy, and an example where bad chunking failed?**

-The goal is to make each chunk readable and self-contained so the vector truly represents what the user might want.
-Bad chunking often happens when content from different parts of the document gets mixed, or when a paragraph is split mid-thought.
-For example, we once split a policy section across chunks, and searches for “refund rules” returned vague or wrong parts.
-After fixing the chunking to keep the entire policy section together, retrieval quality improved immediately.
+* Ensures chunks are self-contained and semantically complete
+* Avoids splitting concepts or merging unrelated sections
+* Poor chunking once fragmented a policy section, harming retrieval
+* **Pros:** directly improves recall and answer grounding
+* **Cons / reminders:** chunk size is a trade-off—too large hurts precision, too small loses context

-### **Q10.
+**Q10.
 Walk me through your full indexing pipeline.**

-We start by loading the raw document and running a layout-aware parser so we don’t lose structure.
-Then we clean the text, break it into pages and blocks, and create coherent chunks.
-Each chunk gets embedded into a vector along with metadata like document ID, page number, and permissions.
-Finally, we store everything in a vector database where it can be filtered and searched quickly during RAG queries.
-The end result is a clean, searchable knowledge index that stays aligned with the original documents.
+* Parse raw documents with layout awareness
+* Clean text and organize into structured blocks
+* Chunk content and attach metadata
+* Embed chunks and store them in a vector database
+* **Pros:** traceable, scalable, and retrieval-optimized pipeline
+* **Cons / reminders:** ingestion pipelines must handle re-indexing, versioning, and data drift over time